 A vector store is just a collection of vectors with a way to find the nearest neighbors to a query vector.
 We'll start with the simplest possible implementation: an in-memory store using cosine similarity.

 Cosine similarity measures the angle between two vectors.
 A value of 1.0 means identical direction (identical meaning), 0.0 means completely unrelated.
+It ignores vector magnitude, so it works regardless of whether your embeddings are normalized.
+This is important because different embedding models produce vectors with different magnitudes — cosine similarity gives you a consistent comparison metric.

 import { Chunk } from "./chunker.js";